 What's happened

 American lifestyle icon Martha Stewart has become a minority owner of Swansea City, joining Snoop Dogg and Luka Modric.
-The move highlights increasing US influence in British football, especially among clubs below the Premier League.
-Stewart attended Swansea's recent match, but financial details remain undisclosed.
+The move highlights US influence in British football, with Stewart attending Swansea's recent match.
+Financial details remain undisclosed, and her exact role is unclear.

 What's behind the headline?